What Is the CQC?

 Responsive

-Responsiveness emphasises person-centred care personalised to an individual’s needs.
+Responsiveness emphasises person-centred care personalised to a person’s needs.
 It ensures timely access to care and treatment, recognising the importance of addressing concerns and complaints.
 Through its quality statements, CQC inspectors assess the responsiveness of healthcare providers, evaluating their ability to deliver services on time and focusing on meeting individual needs.
 This standard also emphasises the importance of having suitable staff trained to provide responsive care and support, ensuring the service user receives the required attention and assistance.

 Well-Led